 Cardinal takes leave from Vatican after sex assault charges

-The Catholic Archdiocese of Sydney says Vatican Cardinal George Pell will return to Australia to fight sexual assault charges as soon as possible. .
-Cardinal George Pell arrives to make a statement, at the Vatican, Thursday, June 29, 2017.
+Oceanside Hotels from Topeka will play at the music festival on June 30 at 6:00 p.m. in downtown Topeka along with FM Pilots, from Tulsa, Ok Cardinal George Pell meets the media, at the Vatican, Thursday, June 29, 2017.
+The Catholic Archdiocese of Sydney says Vatican Cardinal George Pell will return to Australia to fight sexual assault charges as soon as possible.

 Add your comments below